Macrometacorp/docs/docs/cep/error-handling/source-error-handling.md

 title: Error Handling at Source
 ---

 Errors from stream elements that subscribe to a source are propagated to the source that emitted the event.
-This behavior can now be modified by implementing the `OnError.action='stream'` property within the stream definition.
+This behavior can now be modified by implementing the `OnError.action` property within the stream definition.

 ## Applying OnError.action Property